 FRIAA, the Forest Resource Improvement Association of Alberta, contributed \$4.125 million to establish the chair.
-Having Froese, a licensed forester and respected researcher with plenty of boots-on-the-ground experience, sets the new program up well to continue the long tradition of collaboration between the university and Alberta's forestry industry.
+Having Froese, a licensed forester and respected researcher with plenty of boots-on-theground experience, sets the new program up well to continue the long tradition of collaboration between the university and Alberta's forestry industry.

-business after getting out of travel quarantine: a weekslong tour of Alberta's working forests with FGrOW
+Froese's first order of business after getting out of travel quarantine: a weekslong tour of Alberta's working forests with FGrOW.